neelrast/pepper-depression-module/README.md

 ---

-Please Note: This project is adapted from VU Amsterdam - CLTL Project which was created to provide multimodal communication with knowledge graphs for pepper for easier knowledge update and represnetation.
+Please Note: This project is adapted from VU Amsterdam - CLTL Project which was created to provide multimodal communication with knowledge graphs for pepper to enable easier knowledge update and represnetation.

 To learn more about their framewok, check out their [API Docs](https://cltl.github.io/pepper/) for detailed information on the framework.